mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 We could make the function more complex, for example by wrapping it in a `try{}catch` block, thus handling any purchase errors gracefully, but let's save that for later, and let's now focus on the `showConfirmDialog()` function for now.
-Is it possible to do such a thing in Vaadin, or in fact in any web framework?
+Is it actually possible to do such a thing in Vaadin, or in fact in any web framework?
 The answer is no, but actually yes, depending on which JVM you're running.
 Read on for more details.

 ## The Problem